Zach Day: 2002

 Day made his major league debut for the Expos on June 15, 2002, his 24th birthday.
 He got the win, and was the first pitcher to debut and win on his birthday since at least 1901, possibly ever.
 He finished 2002 at 4–1 with a 3.62 ERA in 19 games.
 He also had one save, in which he pitched the final three innings in perfect fashion (0 runs, 0 hits, 5 strikeouts) to nail down a 4–3 win against the Florida Marlins.

 2003

 Day made 23 starts, going 9–8.
 He led the majors in wild pitches with 13.
 He was initially named NL Rookie of the Month in April, but the award was revoked and given to Hee-seop Choi due to Day having reached the rookie limit of service days in 2002.

 2004

+On May 12, Day hit his first and only career home run, off Wes Obermueller.
 Day's 2004 season was cut short due to injury.
 He hit the Disabled List in July with a shoulder injury and then again in August after breaking his middle finger trying to bunt.
 He made 19 starts, having a respectable 3.93 ERA despite going 5-10 for the Montreal Expos, who relocated and became the Washington Nationals after the season.